seanox/aspect-js/manual/en/introduction.md

 ### render

-The `render` attribute requires the combination with the `events` attribute.
+The attribute requires the combination with the [events](#events) attribute.
-Together they define which targets with which occurring events be refreshed.

-The `render` attribute expects a CSS selector or query selector as value. which sets the targets.
+Together they define which targets are refreshed by the renderer with which occurring events.
+The expected value is one or more space-separated CSS or Query selectors that define the targets.

 ```html
 <span id="output1">{{#text1.value}}</span>